Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: User Study

-\textbf{Objective Measures:} We cannot directly measure if the human's intention changed over time, so we instead measure the \textit{hesitation time}, or the amount of time the human waits before reaching their goal as a proxy for how much mental energy has to exert to choose their goal.
+\textbf{Objective Measures:} We cannot directly measure if the human's intention changed over time, so we instead measure the \textit{hesitation time}, or the amount of time the human waits before reaching for a goal, as a proxy for how much mental energy participants exert to choose their goal.
 We additionally measure the team's \textit{efficiency} as the number of goals reached.

-\textbf{Subjective Measures:} We ask participants a series of 5-point Lkert scale~\cite{likert1932technique} questions\footnote{Full analysis in \aref{sec:full_user_study}} about their experience with each robot and finally ask for a ranking of all robots.
+\textbf{Subjective Measures:} We ask participants a series of 5-point Lkert scale~\cite{likert1932technique} questions about their experience with each robot and finally ask for a ranking of all robots.
+Here, we show the questions most relevant to the robot controller, but users were also asked general questions about their overall satisfaction and strategies on the task.

 \textbf{Hypothesis H1:} \textit{Participants interacting with the proactive robot will hesitate less and score more points than when interacting with the reactive robot.}

 \textbf{Hypothesis H2:} \textit{Participants will feel that the proactive robot was easier to work with because it better accounted for their intentions.}